ROCm/TransferBench/README.md

 # TransferBench

-TransferBench is a simple utility capable of benchmarking simultaneous copies between user-specified devices (CPUs/GPUs).
+TransferBench is a simple utility capable of benchmarking simultaneous copies between user-specified CPU and GPU devices.

 ## Requirements